EV charging cannot be judged by charger counts alone; when, where, and how fast vehicles charge determines the grid burden.

 Core Structure

-• Demand: use fast-charger power to locate where and when load or exposure is changing.
+• Demand: use fast-charger power to locate where and when exposure is changing.

-• Supply: use peak hours to test whether real supply capacity or a bottleneck is visible.
+• Supply: use peak hours to test whether the issue is real capacity or a bottleneck.

 • Price: use smart charging to trace the lag into tariffs, import costs, or industrial margins.